-One of the attractions of a hosted service, such as hosted Kafka, is the peace of mind that a third party is responsible for ensuring uptime.
-In this post we challenge that misconception and suggest an improved approach to managed Kafka.
+One of the attractions of managed services, such as Kafka or Elasticsearch as a Service, is the peace of mind that a third party is responsible for ensuring uptime.
+In this post we challenge the misconception that managed services need to be hosted on a third party platform.

 Let’s start with a hard truth.
 There are big names in managed Kafka as a Service who will host your Kafka service on a shared cluster with other businesses.

 Are you okay with your hosted Kafka provider sharing your Kafka cluster?

 It’s as horrible as it sounds.
 Some hosted Kafka providers combine multiple companies’ Kafka services into a single cluster.
 This exposes all of those companies to greater risk of a system crash and decreases the security of your company and customers’ data.

 Always ask if this is a practice used by a potential managed Kafka provider.
 If it is, run, don’t walk, away.